This healthy protein-rich Spiced Quinoa Breakfast Bowl is made with almond milk and topped with fruit and nuts.

 Quinoa is a pseudo-cereal in the amaranth family, meaning it is eaten as a grain even though technically it's a seed.

-It's gluten-free, making it a great substitute for recipes like tabbouleh which normally has bulgar in it.
+It's gluten-free, making it a great substitute for recipes like vegan quinoa tabbouleh which normally has bulgar in it.
 It also can be used in place of couscous in many recipes.

 How Does Quinoa Taste?

-Quinoa has a slight nutty flavor.
+Quinoa has a slightly nutty flavor.
 It is chewy and fluffy.
 Since it has such a mild flavor, it can go in savory or sweet recipes.

 Add or switch out any of these to change up the flavors and textures:

-- Strawberries, raspberries, mixed berries, orange, mango, or pear
+- Fruit: strawberries, raspberries, mixed berries, oranges, mango, or pear

-- Hemp seeds, flax seeds, or pumpkin seeds
+- Seeds: hemp seeds, flax seeds, or pumpkin seeds

 - Cacao powder or cocoa powder